jiffy-labs/jiffyscan-docs/blog/2023-10-04-gas-parameters-in-4337/index.md

 ## Fees in Sample Bundles and UserOps
 ---
-Let's take two sample transactions and see how much did the Wallet Owners was Charged, what the bundler paid as gas and the net profit (or loss) for the bundler .
+Let's take two sample transactions and what the Wallet Owners were Charged, what the bundler paid as *Gas Fee*, and the net profit (or loss) for the bundler.

-### Transaction 1: Bundle with 1 UserOp
+### Transaction 1: Bundle with 1 UserOperation
 ---

-The transaction/UserOperation details can be referred here:
+The links to further explore the transaction/UserOperation details are:
 1. [UserOperation](https://www.jiffyscan.xyz/userOpHash/0x46002d88bb8ce68fd2281555783930e9b024a10a007c719e0b448c30a4b03b86) on JiffyScan
 2. [Bundle](https://www.jiffyscan.xyz/bundle/0xf1b26a09b51bc13d994d65bd644695016e607bebf854b0b54149a8a2a22ab2e6) on JiffyScan
 3. [Transaction](https://etherscan.io/tx/0xf1b26a09b51bc13d994d65bd644695016e607bebf854b0b54149a8a2a22ab2e6) on Etherscan